 So how much does SEO cost?

-I know what your thinking: 500 words into this post and you still haven’t gotten to the point.
+I know what you’re thinking: 500 words into this post and you still haven’t gotten to the point.
 Well here it goes: The cost of SEO is whatever your budget is, multiplied by how long you are willing to commit to the task in terms of months.
 Honestly, establishing this is actually the easy part.
 The difficult part is predicting what the results will be.
 At the time of this writing, my billable rate is $50 per hour and a typical contract is 10-20 hours per month.
 Generally, the contract goes as follows:

 First Month: Keyword research and analysis of web presence to determine course of action for future months.
 This varies greatly from one client to another.
 Some clients’ web presence are so lacking in the fundamentals that getting those elements in place is an automatic place to start.
 Others have already achieved some level of optimization.